 Chinese Business Executive Arrested After Allegedly Offering Bribe

-Federal grand juries in Newark, N.J., and Miami have indicted ZHIFEI LI for international smuggling of rhinoceros horns.
-SHUSEN WEI, a 44 year old Chinese business executive and an associate of LI, has also been charged with offering to bribe a federal agent in the LI case.
-QING WANG was charged today in a related criminal complaint in federal court in the Southern District of New York for his role in smuggling libation cups carved from rhinoceros horns from New York to LI via Hong Kong.
+A federal grand jury in Newark, N.J., indicted Zhifei Li for international smuggling of rhinoceros horns, U.S. Attorney for the District of New Jersey Paul J. Fishman said.
+Li was also indicted by a federal grand jury in Miami on the same charge.
+Shusen Wei, a 44-year old Chinese business executive and an associate of Li, has also been charged with offering to bribe a federal agent in the Li case.
+Qing Wang was charged today in a related criminal complaint in federal court in the Southern District of New York for his role in smuggling libation cups carved from rhinoceros horns from New York to Li via Hong Kong.

 An indictment or criminal complaint contains allegations that a defendant has committed a crime.
 Every defendant is presumed innocent until and unless proven guilty.